Krit-m/discount-module/README.md

 ## Requirement

 - 'json' python library

 ## Instruction

 - Use 'discountCalculator.py' as the main program.
 Functions for campaign check and discount calculations are created in the 'modules' folder.<br/><br/>
 - The module receive input from the file 'shoppingList.json', which includes items in the shopping cart and discount campaigns chosen to be used.
-Items' categories are supposed to be specified in this list.<br/><br/> The term used in json input for each discount category and type are as following:<br/><br/>- Coupon : "coupon"<br/>- On Top : "onTop"
+Items' categories are supposed to be specified in this list.<br/><br/> The terms used in json input and the module for discount categories and types are as following:<br/><br/>- Coupon : "coupon"<br/>- On Top : "onTop"
   <br/>- Seasonal: "seasonal"
   <br/><br/>- Fixed amount : "fixed"<br/>- Percentage discount : "percent"<br/>- Percentage discount by item
-  category : "byItem"<br/>- Discount by points : "byPoints" <br/>- Special campaigns: "special" <br/><br/>The terms for parameters are as following:<br/><br/>- Amount, percentage, or Customer points: "amount" <br/>(for any campaigns with only one numerical parameter)<br/><br/>-Item category: "item"<br/>(for percentage discount by item category)<br/><br/>
+  category : "byItem"<br/>- Discount by points : "byPoints" <br/>- Special campaigns: "special" <br/><br/>The terms for parameters are as following:<br/><br/>- Amount, percentage, or Customer points: "amount" <br/>(for any campaigns with only one numerical parameter)<br/><br/>-Item category: "item"<br/>(for percentage discount by item category)<br/> <br/>- Every X THB: "forEvery"<br/>- Discount Y THB: "discount"<br/>(for special campaigns) <br/><br/> **In addition**, I've added the 'currentPromotion.json' file as another input.
+This adaptation aims to reflect the real life condition, in which some promotions might be usable only during a specific period of time (
-    - Every X THB: "forEvery"<br/>- Discount Y THB: "discount"<br/>(for special campaigns) <br/><br/> **In addition**, I've added the 'currentPromotion.json' file as another input.
-This adaptation aims to reflect the real life condition, in which some promotions might be usable only during a specific period of time ( Therefore, this input should only be edited by the store.).
+  Therefore, this input should only be edited by the store.).
 The file contains names (or code) referring to the promotional campaigns.
 Campaigns in ' shoppingList.json' with different names than the ones in this file are considered unusable.<br/><br/>
 - Upon starting the program, the validity of each discount campaign is checked.
 A campaign in the list with any of the following properties is counted as 'Invalid':
     - Does not have a name, or its name is not included in 'currentPromotion'.
 For example, campaign 'HappyNewYear' is